Social Work - MSW

 Students receiving the MSW must complete this plan option:

-• The Plan C option, which consists of coursework and two practicum experiences; there is no thesis requirement.
+• The Plan C option, which consists of coursework and practicum experiences; there is no thesis requirement.

 Financial Aid